Veeps-Hosting/puppet-rsnapshot/README.md

 * Installs rsync and rsnapshot on server machine.
 * Installs rsync on client machine.
 * Creates rsnapshot configuration files for each client on the server machine.
-* Creates cron jobs for each client backup job.
+* Creates CRON jobs for each backup routine (hourly, daily, weekly, monthly).
 * Installs wrapper scripts on the client machine to improve security.
 * Creates directory for storing backups on the server.
 * Creates an ssh key pair on the server if needed.